rackerlabs/rackspace-how-to/content/cloud-servers/installing-an-ssl-certificate-on-apache.md

 ### Verify configuration syntax

-Run the following command to verify the configuration file syntax, ensuring that you have no spelling errors and haven't added the wrong filenames.
+Run the following command to verify the configuration file syntax, ensuring that you have no spelling errors and haven't added the wrong filenames:

     # httpd -t